sandboxie-plus/sandboxie-docs/docs/Content/ProgramForcingControls.md

 ## Temporary pause and persistent per-box disabling

-SandMan's **Pause Forcing Programs** command asks for a duration when starting a pause.
+SandMan's **Pause Forcing Programs** menu action prompts for a duration when starting a pause.
+The toolbar and hotkey actions do not prompt.
 The driver stores the pause timestamp for the relevant Windows session; it does not set `DisableForceRules=y` on boxes or suspend already-running processes.
 A matching `ForceFolder`, `ForceProcess`, or `ForceChildren` rule is skipped for a new launch while the pause is effective.

 A skipped force match retains its paused-force status: `StartRunAlertDenied` does **not** turn that match into a blocked start.
 If `NotifyForceProcessDisabled=y`, it can instead generate SBIE1301.
 If no force rule matched, the ordinary `AlertFolder` / `AlertProcess` checks still run and may block under `StartRunAlertDenied=y`.
 Pausing forcing does not disable the global alert/block list.